nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/nearby-friends/index.md

 This is a cluster of stateful servers that handles the near real-time update of friends locations.
 Each client maintains one persistent WebSocket connection to one of these servers.
 When there is location update from a friend who is within the search radius, the update is sent on this connection to the client.

-Another major responsibility of the WebSocket servers is to handle client initialization for the “nearby friends™ feature.
+Another major responsibility of the WebSocket servers is to handle client initialization for the “nearby friends" feature.
 It seeds the mobile client with the locations of all nearby online friends.
 We will discuss how this is done in more detail later.

 Note "WebSocket connection” and "WebSocket connection handler” are interchangeable in this chapter.